hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 ## Accounts

-By default a user has a "private" account.
-When belonging to a Workspace your private account gets deactivated and you can submit with the Workspace account.
-We strongly suggest to use the Workspace module (`module load Workspace`), which automatically sets the Workspace account for you.
+By default a user has a personal account.
+When belonging to a Workspace you can also submit with the Workspace account.
-If really necessary, the can be selected by the `--account` option.
+If necessary, the account to use can be selected by the `--account` option.
+For now this is usually not required.

 If a wrong account/partition combination is requested, you will experience the following error message: